jvelasquezm1/zeroim-front/README.md

 ## Development
-Independetly of which environment you decide to use for development, you'll need to install dependencies first
+Independetly of which environment you decide to use for development, you'll need to:

 ##### Install depedencies
 ``npm i``

+#### Update names
+Update your app name in
+- public/index.html > title tag
+- public/manifest.json > name and shortname

 ### Run locally